ruben-laso/cheesemap/README.md

-# cellmap
+# `chs-cellmap` (`🧀-cellmap`)

-This is the cellmap project.
+This is the `chs-cellmap` project, intended to be read as "cheese-cellmap".
+This project provides a set of data structures for indexing points in point clouds, inspired by the amazing properties of a collection of slices of cheese (**I'm not kidding**).

 # Building and installing